 *April 29, 1944, †August 21, 2021

-The obituary can be found here.
-The Biography below is reprinted from Frank’s APA Foundation Gold Medal Award Citation.
+This Biography is reprinted from Frank’s APA Foundation Gold Medal Award Citation.

 Frank L. Schmidt was born in Louisville, Kentucky, in 1944, the oldest of six children in a farm family.
 In high school he had strong interests in biology and evolutionary theory, and he had a semester’s advanced placement in biology when he entered Bellarmine College in 1962.
 As a sophomore, Schmidt became interested in applied psychology, especially psychological measurement.
 He graduated cum laude in psychology and was awarded a Woodrow Wilson graduate fellowship.
 He received his doctoral degree in industrial/organizational (I/O) psychology from Purdue University in 1970.
 His interest in the complexities of data analysis began with his dissertation, which showed via computer simulation that regression weights estimated on sample sizes typical of psychological research performed more poorly than simple equal weights in predicting dependent variables.
 This led him to suspect that psychologists were routinely reading more into their data than was in fact there.
 This interest continued and eventually led to his work in the development of meta-analysis methods and his critiques of statistical significance testing.